sighupio/module-logging/docs/releases/unreleased.md

 # Logging Core Module Release v5.0.0

-Welcome to the latest release of the `logging` module of [`Kubernetes Fury Distribution`](https://github.com/sighupio/fury-distribution) maintained by team SIGHUP.
+Welcome to the latest release of the `logging` module of [`SIGHUP Distribution`](https://github.com/sighupio/distribution) maintained by team SIGHUP.

 This update is a major version that adds support for the Kubernetes version 1.32.